YBRua/CourseNotes/Computer VIsion/chapters/Chapter06-AdvancedFeatures.md

 #### Observation

 - If we compute the second-order derivative of an image with a Gaussian kernel of size $\sigma$ (i.e. a Laplacian kernel of size $\sigma$), and if the size of a blob is similar to the size of the kernel, there will be a local extremum in the result $\frac{\partial^2 n_\sigma}{\partial x^2} \ast f$
+  - The size of the kernel can then represent the size of the blob

 #### Characteristic Scale